hkandrewlee/hkandrewlee.github.io/content.md

 ---

-## Art
+## art

 I am a multi-disciplinary artist, interested in music, dance, and theater.

-### Background
+### background

-**Music** — I am a classically trained cellist.
+**music** — I am a classically trained cellist.
 At Stanford, I have been involved in chamber music (Stanford Baroque Soloists, string quartet), numerous pit orchestras (opera, musical theater), and musical improv (Stanford Improvisors).

-**Dance** — I am a contemporary/modern dancer.
+**dance** — I am a contemporary/modern dancer.
 At Stanford, I was a member of Traction Modern Dance Company from 2022–2026, co-choreographing a piece titled *Falling Together* (with Isabella Terrazas) in Spring 2025.
 I briefly trained with the contemporary circus company CIRCA, performing in CIRCA's *Leviathan* in October 2022.

-**Theater** — I am interested in dance theater.
+**theater** — I am interested in dance theater.
 My unofficial capstone project for my dance minor was *Three States of Matter* (dir.
 Anna Zheng, 2025), a devised dance theater adaptation of Chekhov's *Three Sisters* about climate migration.
 I recently acted in *Port-Pourri* (dir.
 Sebastian Blue Hochman and Heather Schecter, 2026), an original site-specific musical play inspired by the Brazilian roda de samba.

-### Selected performances
+### selected performances

 **Port-Pourri**, dir.
-Sebastian Blue Hochman and Heather Schecter Acting, music (cello and percussion), dance.
+Sebastian Blue Hochman and Heather Schecter

+Acting, music (cello and percussion), dance.
 Performed at Stanford, May 29–31, 2026.

 **Cadenza for Cello and Dancers in Fake Barn County**, with Isabella Terrazas

 Music: Shostakovich Cello Concerto, Cadenza (mvmt.
 III).
 Performed at TNP 1, San Francisco, May 16, 2026.